neu-cs4530/spring-23-team-404/README.md

 # Covey.Town

-Current Emote Functionality Documentation :
+### Current Emote Functionality Documentation :
 Emote functionality is made possible by key presses from numbers 1 - 8, with each number representing a different emote symbol that lasts for a few seconds before disappearing.

 Updates for this functionality can be seen in the backend in Town.ts where the CoveyTownController is updated whenever a player updates their emote.

-Most logic for emote functionality is in the frontend of CoveyTown, with TownGameScene handling the addition and removal of emotes as well as the time that emotes are displayed.
+Most logic for emote functionality is in the frontend of CoveyTown, with
+- TownGameScene handling the addition and removal of emotes as well as the time that emotes are displayed.
-TownController updating the local state to alert whenever a player emotes, as well as alerting townService that a player has emoted
+- TownController updating the local state to alert whenever a player emotes, as well as alerting townService that a player has emoted.
-PlayerController handling the visual of the emote sprite located above the player sprite on the gameScene.
+- PlayerController handling the visual of the emote sprite located above the player sprite on the gameScene.
-Emote located in town and Town.ts containing emote templates not yet implemented.
+- Emote located in town and Town.ts containing emote templates not yet implemented.

-Covey.Town provides a virtual meeting space where different groups of people can have simultaneous video calls, allowing participants to drift between different conversations, just like in real life.
+### Covey.Town provides a virtual meeting space where different groups of people can have simultaneous video calls, allowing participants to drift between different conversations, just like in real life.
 Covey.Town was built for Northeastern's [Spring 2021 software engineering course](https://neu-se.github.io/CS4530-CS5500-Spring-2021/), and is designed to be reused across semesters.
 You can view our reference deployment of the app at [app.covey.town](https://app.covey.town/), and our project showcase ([Spring 2022](https://neu-se.github.io/CS4530-Spring-2022/assignments/project-showcase), [Spring 2021](https://neu-se.github.io/CS4530-CS5500-Spring-2021/project-showcase)) highlight select student projects.